-Parents and godparents are asked to attend a Baptism Seminar as part of the preparation process.
+Parents and Godparents are asked to attend a Baptism Seminar as part of the preparation process.
 You may register for an upcoming seminar using the link below.

 The Role of a Catholic Godparent

 For the grace of Baptism to unfold, the parents’ help is important.
-So too is the role of the godfather and godmother, who must be form believers, able and ready to help the newly baptized - child or adult - on the road of Christian life.
+So too is the role of the godfather and godmother, who must be formed believers, able and ready to help the newly baptized - child or adult - on the road of Christian life.
 CCC 1255

 Parents, when presenting their child for Baptism, undertake the responsibility of raising him/her in the practice of the faith.
 The godparents have the important duty of assisting the parents in this job.
 A godparent is a mature, practicing Catholic who will establish a lifelong faith relationship and be willing to walk with the child on their faith journey.
 For this reason, Canon Law sets forth the following requirements for godparents: